-For its 56,000 students, just one single multi-service card for all eight partners of the COMUE Bourgogne-Franche-Comté, a Mifare Desfire EV1 is used.
+For its 56,000 students, just one single multi-service card for all eight partners of the HEO Bourgogne-Franche-Comté, a Mifare Desfire EV1 is used.
 For the annual renewal of the students cards, the EV2 will be issued.
 This choice enables the institutions to confidently consider setting up other services.
 The Communication Department works on the card’s design, which will include the European Student hologram and the QR code.

 The identification process of a limited cohort of outgoing students on the four aspects of outgoing mobility (Erasmus, cross-border exchanges, doctoral students and internships) has been launched.
 The supplier of the student card management system should quickly integrate the ESC libraries what will allow us to implement the ESC module.